2021 Electric Skoda Enyaq iV Sportline revealed, Coupe version spotted: price, specs and release date

 - Costs from £33,450 (excluding plug-in car grant)

-Skoda has revealed its first purpose-built electric car – the Enyaq iV.
-This fully-electric SUV will be a more practical alternative to the likes of the current Hyundai Kona Electric and Kia e-Niro when it goes on sale later in 2020.
+Skoda has revealed the new Sportline trim for its first-ever purpose-built electric car, the Enyaqi iV.
+This fully-electric SUV is a more practical alternative to the likes of the current Hyundai Kona Electric and Kia e-Niro and you’ll be able to buy it in the first half of 2021.

 2021 Skoda Enyaq iV design

-Being an electric car means the Enyaq iV doesn’t need a large grille opening to cool a hot engine.
-Nevertheless, you can call attention to its big faux-intake by paying extra for an illuminated ‘crystal’ grille.
-This features a series of LED-lit vertical bars – a bit like a budget version of what you can get on a BMW X6 and the new Rolls-Royce Ghost.
+Because it’s an electric car, the Skoda Enyaqi iV doesn’t need a large grille opening to cool a hot petrol or diesel engine.
+That said, you can choose to call attention to its big faux-intake by paying extra for an illuminated ‘crystal’ grille.
+This comes with a series of LED-lit vertical bars that – if you squint a bit – look similar to what you can get on a BMW X6 or even a Rolls-Royce Ghost.

-At the rear, the Enyaq iV sports similar angular brake lights to other new Skodas and features the Czech brand’s signature ‘SKODA’ script on the boot lid.
 Depending on which model you pick, you can get the Enyaq iV with silver, black or body-coloured plastic trim around the lower edge of the rear bumper and side skirts.
+Every Enyaq iV comes with the Czech brand’s signature ‘SKODA’ script on the boot lid.

 2021 Skoda Enyaq iV Coupe spotted